chef-customers/dockerized-chef-services/README.md

 # dockerized-chef-services
 Docker definitions for Chef Server and Automate 1.x

+**Note: This repository highlights example pattern usage only and is not supported or officially maintained.
+USE AT YOUR OWN RISK!**

 ## Current Release
 Please check the [releases](https://github.com/chef-customers/dockerized-chef-services/releases) for the current release versions.